nf-core/genomeannotator/docs/usage.md

 ## Recommended strategy

 A typical annotation run will use tens of thousands of transcripts and/or tens of millions of paired-end RNAseq reads as well as tens of thousands of proteins.
-Source to obtain such data from include [Uniprot](www.uniprot.org), [SRA](https://www.ncbi.nlm.nih.gov/sra) or [ENA](https://www.ebi.ac.uk/ena/browser/).
+Sources to obtain such data include [Uniprot](www.uniprot.org), [SRA](https://www.ncbi.nlm.nih.gov/sra) or [ENA](https://www.ebi.ac.uk/ena/browser/).

 If available, adding related genomes and their reference annotations can help to further improve the resulting gene builds.
 We have had good experiences using [EnsEMBL](https://ftp.ensembl.org/pub/) as a source for this type of data.